ciaranodonnell/ciaranodonnell.github.io/_posts/2019-12-07-occasionally-connected-servers.markdown

 - Kiosks need to be able to put orders into the POS while offline.
 - Digital signage needs to be able to remove out of stock items from the menu board.
-- Customers while still want to be able to scan offers from their mobile devices for rewards and discounts when the internet is out.
+- Customers still want to be able to scan offers from their mobile devices for rewards and discounts when the internet is out.

 ## Do we need a new solution&quest;